 A logistics provider scorecard will be used to monitor the progress of the items in transit and also to grade the performance of the logistics provider.
-Recording performance information can help organisations to gain the best price for transporting the goods.
+Recording performance information can help organisations to gain the best price for transporting the goods and ensures profitability.

 Distribution Requirements planning

 Distribution Requirements planning (DRP) is a timed process used to create efficient schedules and delivery routes for goods by deciding which goods, in certain quantities should go to a certain location in order to meet demand.